teuben/astr288p/lectures/Lecture3.md

 ```
 Q1:  what happens if you left out the 2nd *echo* in the command that created the script?

 Q2: the following shell commands do something very convoluted.
-How would you achive the same result?
+How would you achieve the same result?
 ```
    echo '#! /bin/bash' >> hello
    tac hello  > hello1